rolandeni/terraform-Exam/README.md

 # Terraform-Exam
-contains IAC scripts to ochestrate jenkins then create a k8 cluster. also deploy sockshop to the cluster and deploy portfolio app to cluster.
+Contains IAC scripts to ochestrate jenkins then create a k8 cluster. also deploy sockshop to the cluster and deploy portfolio app to cluster.

 Kubernetes Cluster with Jenkins.